The-Marcy-Lab-School/problem-set-x-stacks-queues/README.md

 ### Short Response Questions
 1. What is a stack? (_Be sure to use the term **LIFO** in your response._)
+- A stack is a linear data strructure with an ordered collection of items where the addition and removal of new items takes place at the same end.
+This end is referred to the top and the opposite of the top is the base.
+- LIFO refers to the order in which items in the stack are added and removed.
+Items in a stack that are closer to the base have been in the stack longest.
+The more recently added items are first to be removed.

 2. What is a queue? (_Be sure to use the term **FIFO** in your response._)
+- A queue is a linear data structure that is an ordered collection of items

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.